croningp/dropfactory/doc/geneva_wheel.md

 We designed our Geneva wheel system to be modular, compact, and at the same scale as our aluminium profile system, that is by multiple of 20mm.

-The basic Geneva module utilize a stepper motor that rotate the driving wheel.
+The basic Geneva module utilizes a stepper motor that rotates the driving wheel.
 The rotating shaft/plateau is dimensioned to have 8 steps per turn and has some fixation patterns enabling to mount different types of plateau on top of the wheel.

 ![Geneva Module Top](../hardware/3d_parts/geneva_wheel/geneva_wheel_top.png)